This post may contain eBay affiliate links. Please read our disclosure policy.

 - Short Print Variations: 1 in 3 packs

 - Black Border: 50 copies of each

 - Mini Cards: (#/100)

-Not much is changing in terms of inserts for this year’s run of Heritage.
-Chrome inserts are still the highlight of this set and are limited to a select 100 player checklist.
+Not much is changing regarding inserts for this year’s run of Heritage.
+Chrome inserts are still the highlight of this set and are limited to a select 100-player checklist.
 These chrome cards feature the same base Heritage with Topps signature Chrome finish.
 They have some desirable parallels that are:

 - Hot Box Refractor

 The rest of the inserts in this set are primarily similar to that of the years past.
 The normals, such as Baseball Flashbacks and News Flashbacks, are back and showcase action from 1972.
 New Age Performers identifies 25 current stars that have surpassed all-time great players.
 The final returning insert is Then and Now.
 There are also 1972 Topps Baseball Originals.
 This buyback series features original 1972 Topps cards with an added foil stamp.
 There is one new insert with, The Great One.
 This 21-card set is designed to commemorate the late legend Roberto Clemente.

 Box toppers will once again continue the tradition in hobby boxes.
 These box toppers can be found in 1:2 hobby boxes of Heritage and feature 50 players with oversized cards limited to 1,000 copies a piece.
 Box top design is based off of the original Topps 1972 posters.
 Hard-signed box toppers (#/25) are also to be found.